zack-schmidt/omnicalc_params/README.md

 The way it should work is:

  - If you visit the URL [http://localhost:3000/forms/square/new](http://localhost:3000/square/new), you will see a form to enter a number.
-   - If you submit that form, you will end up at `/forms/square/results` (with a query string on the end), and the square of the number you entered will be displayed on the page.
  - If you visit the URL [http://localhost:3000/forms/square_root/new](http://localhost:3000/square_root/new), you will see a form to enter a number.
    - If you submit that form, you will end up at `/forms/square_root/results` (with a query string on the end), and the square root of the number you entered will be displayed on the page.
  - If you visit the URL [http://localhost:3000/forms/random/new](http://localhost:3000/random/new), you will see a form to enter two numbers, a minimum and a maximum.